FAQs: Applying for a Service Dog

 Why type of breeds do you work with?

-Most of our dogs come from rescues and shelters in Colorado and the surrounding states.
+Many of our dogs come from rescues and shelters in Colorado and the surrounding states.
 Therefore we work with many different types of breeds and many mixed breed dogs.
 Most of our dogs are 40lbs and larger and between 1-2 years old.
 Smaller dogs may be available for children on the autism spectrum or with other neurocognitive disabilities.

 Can I pick what type of breed I want?